julia-dizhak/movie-app/README.md

 ### Lesson 21: debug React Components with developer tools in Chrome.
 React Development Tools is a Chrome plugin that provides handy ways to inspect and debug your React components.

+## Questions:
+- react
+- react-dom
+- redux
+- flux
+- declarative and imperative approach
+- component? container?
+- virtual DOM ?
+- diff algorithm: setState, dirty, Re-rendered
+- data flow

+- state depends how to create component
+- when diff algorithm: jsx is faster? jsx faster then without?
+- setState? what does it mean the props is not changed?

 ## [React testing cookbook](https://egghead.io/courses/react-testing-cookbook) (13 lessons)